LukeGrahamLandry/franca/devlog.md

+## (Sep 14)

+- ok the thing where mmap was failing in qemu must be because MapFlag.Anonymous needs to be 32 instead of 4096. and also (not the problem yet but will be) uname struct is a different size, so its really not just the args stuff, i need a general system for different impls on different targets.

+## linux (Sep 13)

+ok i know `_NSGetArgv/_NSGetArgc/_NSGetExecutablePath` wont exist but i should be able to get the rest to work. compiling with `-target x86_64-linux-musl` to make a .o file and then using `zig cc f26bUYh.o	-static -target x86_64-linux-musl`
+(becuase idk how to put musl somewhere clang can find it), it also complains (`ld.lld: error: undefined symbol:`) about the assmebly functions `arg8ret1__1000/arg8ret2__1001/arg8ret_struct__1002/arg8ret1_all_floats__1003`, i tried this guys gcc https://github.com/FiloSottile/homebrew-musl-cross, same thing. ah thank you internet https://stackoverflow.com/questions/26051946/problems-compiling-assembly-file-error-undefined-reference-to-function-name you just don't put the `_` prefix on linux. manually changing that in the llvm ir makes it only complain about the `_NS*` as expected.

 ## more more more x64 (Sep 12)

 - float add/sub/mul/div is very sane, no comment, they must have added it later.